-- 1. Simulate the steady-state and transient state performance of induction and synchronous machines to identify performance measures - 2.
+- 1. Simulate the steady-state and transient state performance of induction and synchronous machines - 2.
 Validate and identify the machine parameters.

 - 3. Select the appropriate AC motor for different large power application. - 4.
 Analyse the stability of single machine infinite bus system and form the grid to supply large load. - 5.
 Choose the appropriate fractional horse power motor as per the usage in daily life.